bryancasler/Bryans-AWS-Setup-Guide-for-FoundryVTT/README.md

 We need to allow larger upload sizes (scene backgrounds are sometimes rather large).
 10 MB should be quite okay, but feel free to adjust this value.

-Edit the nginx configuration and append the following line into the section `http { ... }` right before the closing bracket, this is rather important:
+Copy and paste the following and hit enter

 `sudo nano /etc/nginx/nginx.conf`

+The result will be the content of nginx.conf which you can edit and append the following line into the section `http { ... }` right before the closing bracket, this is rather important (recording: https://d.pr/v/M30ufg).

+Copy the code between the brackets below and scroll down the corresponding section in Terminal.
+Then paste it in and hit "Control + X" to exit.
+When existing it will ask if you want to save your changes so hit "y".
+Then it will ask for a directory and name, prepopulated with its current directly and name, simply hit "enter" to confirm this and it will save over the existing file.

 ```
 http {